jasonsturges/postgresql-dotnet-core/README.md

 ### Install NuGet packages

-Install the following NuGet package in the ASP.NET web application project:
+Install the `Npgsql.EntityFrameworkCore.PostgreSQL` NuGet package in the ASP.NET web application.

-    Npgsql.EntityFrameworkCore.PostgreSQL

 To do this, edit the project's .csproj file and add the following line in the `PackageReference` item group: